andrew-saydjari/EqWS.jl/README.md

 # EqWS

 These are temporary docs.
 Full versions will be available once a more stable version is established (said every developer ever).
 Due to active development, we recommend forking the repository to prevent changes in syntax from confounding users.
-EqWS was previously called DHC and is currently actively developed at https://github.com/andrew-saydjari/DHC.
+EqWS was previously called DHC and is currently actively developed at https://github.com/andrew-saydjari/DHC, stable versions appearing here.

 ## Example

-Please find an example notebook that runs DHC on image slices loaded from FITS files in from_cannon/2021_02_05.
+Please find an example notebook that runs DHC on image slices loaded from FITS files in examples/2021_02_05.
 This is an example of the parallelized code suitable for computation across many cores on a single node (here 30).
 In this example, we calculated 2542 coeff per image on 800230 images in <2.5h.

 ## Workflow